Aug 5, 2020

 May 5, 2020

 Ohio State’s Office of Research has awarded seed funding to 24 research projects that rapidly address critical health and community problems associated with the COVID-19 pandemic.
-FAHRP's Dr. Scott Kenney was one of the awardees.
-Kenney's research will test nanoparticle vaccines for their ability to produce protective immune responses using swine as vaccine test candidates.
+FAHRP's Dr. Scott Kenney was awarded funds to test nanoparticle vaccines for their ability to produce protective immune responses using swine as vaccine test candidates.

 Apr 24, 2020